 In August of 2015, I packed my bags and headed to the airport.
 I had just found out twelve hours earlier I was leaving.
 I didn’t know why or for how long, but I knew this – God was doing something radical for me.

-Just a couple of weeks prior to this, I was in Alaska (my hometown), working hard and saving up for a missions trip to Ukraine.
+Just a couple of weeks before this, I was in Alaska (my hometown), working hard and saving up for a missions trip to Ukraine.
 My plan was to go there one-way, no looking back… until God would move me.
-I thought this was a courageous and godly idea at the time but looking back now, I’m thankful I didn’t go through with it.
-God had a detour and it was a way better plan than mine!
+I thought this was a courageous and godly idea at the time, but looking back now, I’m thankful I didn’t go through with it.
+God had a detour, and it was a way better plan than mine!

 Why Colorado?
 What about Ukraine?
 I had no idea.
 But, I remembered my prayer from a few days ago and knew this, God was doing something radical.
 As the plane dipped its nose for landing, I looked out the window and heard God say this was home; my new mission ground.